pombredanne/centidb/docs/intro.rst

 Since the library depends on an external engine, an initial consideration might be which to use.
-For now, let's forgo the nasty research and settle on the simplest engine available, :py:class:`ListEngine <centidb.support.ListEngine>`:
+For now, let's forgo the nasty research and settle on the simplest engine available, :py:class:`ListEngine <centidb.engines.ListEngine>`:

 ::